 The built structure was the outcome of a four-day open Source Agricultural Workshop which was organized by P2P Lab for the Distributed Design Market Platform

 The workshop reviewed the vernacular construction techniques and materials of nomads’ shacks in the Pindos mountain range and introduced participants to the structural qualities of geodesic domes in order to create a synthesis of both: a hack of the dome tailored to the capabilities of the collective.

-geodesic domes.
-Additionally, the workshop included lectures on the concept of open source communities and knowledge sharing as well as tutorials on parametric design.
+Additionally, the workshop included lectures on the concept of open-source communities and knowledge sharing as well as tutorials on parametric design.

-The objective was to use digital design tools to combine vernacular know how which participants were familiar with, with contemporary design and fabrication tools.
+The objective was to employ digital design tools to combine vernacular know-how which participants were familiar with, with contemporary design and fabrication tools.

 Research / Education

-Iason Pantazis, Evangelos Pantazis, Nikos Raptis, Anastasios Dedes, P2P Lab, Tzoumakers
+Iason Pantazis, Evangelos Pantazis, Nikos Raptis, Anastasios Dedes